ycfreeman/ycfreeman.com/_posts/2016-04-09-website-now-on-github-pages.md

 - commenting platform - i'm sick of managing spams, if i need one i'd use managed services like disqus.

-github pages seems a good fit, and hey it seems to be much faster and reliable than cheapo VPS hosted wordpress!
+github pages seems a good fit, and hey it seems to be much faster and reliable than a cheap VPS hosted wordpress!

 what do you think?